mauritssilvis/patterns/README.md

 Below, I first describe the [aims](#1-aims) I have with the current project.
 Then, I provide an [overview](#2-overview) of the design pattern implementations that are currently available.
-In addition, I provide some [background information](#3-background) on the design patterns focussed on in this project.
+In addition, I provide some [background information](#3-background) on the design patterns I focus on in this project.

 ## 1. Aims